Carlosdhc10/Rb_Holamundo/README.md

-# :computer: Hello World Project with Sinatra and Docker :computer:
+## :computer: Hello World Project with Sinatra and Docker :computer:

-This project creates a basic web application in **Ruby** using the **Sinatra** framework.
-The application displays a hello world.
-It is also **dockerized** and **deployed to Render**.
+This project creates a basic web application in Ruby using the Sinatra framework.
+The application displays "Hello World."
+It is also dockerized and deployed to Heroku.

 ## :newspaper: Description

-The project uses Sinatra to create a simple web application that displays a "Hello Word...!".
-The application has been dockerized to facilitate its deployment to services such as **Render**.
+The project uses Sinatra to create a simple web application that displays "Hello World."
+The application has been dockerized to facilitate its deployment to services such as Heroku.

 ## :circus_tent: Project Structure

 The project structure is as follows:

-Holamundo.rb
+Rb_Holamundo/

 Dockerfile

 Gemfile

 Gemfile.lock

+Holamundo.rb

+Procfile

+## 🔐Key Files:

+Dockerfile: Defines the container configuration for the app.

+Gemfile: Specifies the Ruby dependencies.

+Gemfile.lock: Locks the exact versions of dependencies.

+Holamundo.rb: The main Sinatra application file.

+Procfile: Specifies the web process for Heroku deployment.

 ## :book: Requirements

-1. **Docker**: Make sure you have Docker installed so you can build and run the application in a container.
+1.-Docker: Install Docker to build and run the application in a container.

-2. **Render**: If you want to deploy the application on Render, you will need an account on [Render](https://render.com).
+2.-Heroku CLI: Install the Heroku CLI to deploy the application to Heroku.

 ## 🔨 Installation